jgnewman/hart/README.md

 counter.update({ value: 0 })
 ```

+> **NOTE:** If you do provide an output element to the `app` function, you can pass in a selector string instead of an actual DOM node and Hart will select that node for you.
+You can also pass in an options object as a third argument that allows a single property called `useShadowRoot`.
+If you set to this to true, Hart will render your app into your output element's shadow root.

-The counter may not seem very useful on its own.
+The counter we've written may not seem very useful on its own.
 But, what makes it powerful is the fact that you can register a function to run whenever one of your apps is updated, allowing you to link 2 Hart apps together and have them to work together toward a common goal:

 ```javascript
 import { fragment, app } from "hart"